Timeline of U.S. Federal Debt Since Independence Day 1776

 Our Founding Fathers knew debt would be part of the game, though their calculators did not have the 13 digits required to signify one trillion.

 Shortly after the American Revolutionary War (1775-1783), public debt grew to more than $75 million and continued to swell considerably over the next four decades to nearly $120 million.
 However, President Andrew Jackson shrank that debt to zero in 1835.

 It was the only time in U.S. history when the country was free of debt.

-More than 200 years after the inception of our country and several wars, stock market crashes, powerful companies suffering from failed investments, rising unemployment rates, the famous bursting of a tech bubble and most recently the bursting of a housing bubble, federal debt stands at $16.7 trillion.
+More than 200 years after the inception of our country and several wars, stock market crashes, powerful companies suffering from failed investments, rising unemployment rates, the famous bursting of a tech bubble, the bursting of a housing bubble and pandemic relief bills, federal debt is careening toward $30 trillion.

 Here, then, is a brief timeline of how American debt has grown since John Hancock signed the Declaration of Independence on July 4, 1776.